Skip to content

 Independent Hospice

-As an independent Hospice and a registered charity, we receive less than one third of our funding each year from the Integrated Care System (ICS) with the remaining £5.3 million annual budget supported by fundraising, donations, legacies, our Hospice shops and our Hospice Lottery, for which we are grateful that so many of you support.
+As an independent Hospice and a registered charity, we need to raise £5.4 million* to provide our vital services.
+With less than 1/4 of this funded by the Integrated Care System (ICS), we must raise the remaining 3/4 through fundraising, donations, legacies, our Hospice shops and our Hospice Lottery, for which we are grateful that so many of you support.

 Our IVF history showcased in Netflix film, Joy